 How do I know the child support is being spent properly?
 Most parents assume in good faith that the child support they pay to the custodial parent is being used for the care and betterment of their child.
 In most cases, this assumption is completely correct, but not every parent acts responsibly and in good faith with the child support funds they receive.
 Some will use the money to support their own standard of living and spending habits and may even prioritize these over the cost of child care.
 This can raise the question: how can you know if the child support funds are being allocated properly or if your contribution is being misused?

 If you suspect the custodial parent is taking advantage of you, you should turn to advice from an experienced child support lawyer to determine what options you may have.
-Contact a qualified family lawyer at Tommalieh Law with any questions you have regarding your child support issues and let us provide you with legal advice on child support to layout your different options moving forward.
+Contact a qualified Orland Park child support lawyer at Tommalieh Law with any questions you have regarding your child support issues and let us provide you with legal advice on child support to lay out your different options moving forward.
 Call us today or schedule an appointment online for a free initial consultation!

 Child Support: What is Acceptable Use and What is Not?